MaibornWolff/metric-gardener/README.md

 -   Ruby
 -   Rust
--   Bash (the binary logical operators -o for "or" and -a for "and" are currently not evaluated due to issues with tree-sitter-bash)
+-   Bash (the binary logical operators -o for "or" and -a for "and" are currently not evaluated due to issues with tree-sitter-bash.
+For the same reason, the && operator is not evalauated if placed in a heredoc after a cat operation and default switch case labels are treated as regular case labels.)

 ### Supported File Metrics

 **complexity**<br>
-Counts expressions that branch the control flow, like if-statements, loops, catch-blocks, etc. - but no else/default/finally statements.
+Counts expressions that branch the control flow, like if-statements, loops, switch case labels, catch-blocks etc. - but no else/default/finally statements.
 Also counts the following other expressions that are considered to increase the complexity of the code inside a file:

 -   function declarations (see functions metric below)
 -   binary logical operations (like AND and OR)